 Fully tested high-resolution (~6mil) PCB fabrication process.

 HacDC has a long history of maintaining 3D printers for use by all, from a Darwin, to a Cupcake, to a PrusaMendel.
-Acquisition of yet another 3D printer will be completed by the beginning of May, 2014.
+We now have two more operational 3D printers, thanks to recent sponsors.

 Stereoscan Scanning Electron Microscope